-This guide is for B2B operators and commercial leaders who are past should we do AI and are now evaluating specific engagements.
-It covers what a legitimate AI consulting engagement includes, what to budget and plan for, and how to run the questions that separate firms that ship from firms that present.
+This guide is for B2B operators and commercial leaders who are already evaluating real offers.
+It covers what a legitimate AI consulting engagement should include, what usually drives cost and scope, and how to separate firms that can ship from firms that mainly sell strategy language.

 Want to automate this for your business?
 Let's talk →